Oubly

 Print & Photography

-I designed and illustrated, QA’d, and integrated hundreds of print designs, from business cards to wedding stationery sets.
+I designed and illustrated, QA’d, and integrated hundreds of print designs to our digital platform - from business cards to wedding stationery sets.
 I also ensured they were optimized for web, print, and the platform's technology.

 Design